Harmonise questionnaire items with **Harmony**.

 A global platform for contextual harmonisation, translation and cooperation in mental health research

-This team will support better integration of mental health research through a natural language processing harmonisation tool (Harmony), allowing researchers to compare data from existing studies to investigate the active ingredients of mental health.
+We aim to promote better integration of data harmonisation in mental health research through a natural language processing harmonisation tool (Harmony), allowing researchers to compare data from existing studies to investigate the active ingredients of mental health.
 Led by Dr Eoin McElroy from Ulster University and Dr Bettina Moltrecht from University College London, the team will develop and demonstrate Harmony to answer research questions around human connection and its influence on the development of depression and anxiety in young people.